jfuentess/pemb-1/README.md

 * Installing the following version of SDSL: https://github.com/jfuentess/sdsl-lite

-#### Fast and Compact Hierarchical Planar Embeddings

-This project provides three succinct data structures to represent Hierarchical planar embeddings.
+This project provides three succinct data structures to Spatial hierarchical structures.

 The structures can be used as follows: